|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 US Congress authorized the construction of Albrook Field during 1928, allocating $1.9 million for construction.
 Actual construction began in 1930 and was completed in 1932.
-Commissioned during April 1932.
+Commissioned in April 1932 as the second permanent U.S. Army airfield in Panama.
 During the 1930s, the base was expanded with additional buildings and the runways improved.

 On April 17, 1939 hard surfaced runways were opened at the airfield.

-On the southeast side of the airfield was a commercial air terminal that was camoflaged but used during the war by Pan Am.
+On the southeast side of the airfield was a commercial air terminal that was camouflaged but used during the war by Pan Am.

 Named after 1st Lt.
 Frank P. Albrook who died in an air crash at Chanute Field, IL on September 17, 1924.
 During the war, APO 825.